Import Terraform Configuration

 needed to recreate the container as-is.

-If you want to try the other method for generating configuration before moving on, use the following steps to revert the changes you made in the previous section, then switch to the other tab.
+If you want to try the other method for generating configuration, use the following steps to revert the changes you made in the previous section, then switch to the other tab.

 Remove everything inside the